AceFF: A State-of-the-Art Machine Learning Potential for Small Molecules: Results

 In this work, we are primarily concerned with simulating small drug-like molecules or a small MLIP/MM region of a protein ligand complex.
 No models are currently fast and accurate enough for a full system bio-molecular simulation ($>10,000$ atoms) of any useful timescale.
 Therefore, we restricted our speed testing to a limit of 3000 atoms (1000 water molecules).

-The time per step of all models as a function of system size is shown in Figure \ref{fig:inference_speed}.
+The steps per second of all models as a function of system size is shown in Figure \ref{fig:inference_speed}.
 An important point to note is that only AceFF and AIMNet2-CUDA graphs utilize CUDA graphs, which are essential for low latency in small systems~\cite{pelaez2024torchmd}.

-To make the plots clearer, we have plotted the speed curves in two regimes.
-In subplot Figure \ref{fig:inference_speed}a, we see the small system behavior with N below 300, and in subplot Figure \ref{fig:inference_speed}b, we see the full range of N up to 3000.
-There is a clear latency limit for very small N for all models except AceFF and AIMNet2-CUDA graphs --- the CUDA graph compatibility explained before is the primary reason they can reach near 1ms latency.
-OrbMol, ANI, and standard AIMNet2 are all limited to $>$10ms latency, while the MACE-MPA-A model has even larger latency limits.
+There is a clear latency limit for less than 300 atoms for all models except AceFF and AIMNet2-CUDA graphs --- the CUDA graph compatibility explained before is the primary reason they can reach speeds faster than 100 steps/second.
+OrbMol, ANI, and standard AIMNet2 are all limited to $>$10ms latency, while the MACE-MPA-A, and UMA models have even larger latency limits.
 Once N is large enough, the models scale as expected: Orb, AceFF-1.0, and MACE are linear; AceFF-2 and AIMNet2 are quadratic (due to their $N^2$ Coulomb interaction implementations).
 ANI2X appears to have no clear speed decrease and is limited by latency for all N we are looking at.
 This follows the speed scaling reported in TorchANI2.0\cite{pickering_torchani_2025}, where much larger system sizes are reached.